tb0hdan/go-webfilter/README.md

 # go-webfilter

-Pluggable, intercepting web filter written in Go
+Pluggable, intercepting web filter written in Go.
+Intended to be used as a library or as a standalone application.

 See [Project notes](./PROJECT_NOTES.md) for more details.